MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/create.md

 ---
 title: create
-description: Reference topic for the create command, which creates a partition or shadow partition on a disk, a volume on one or more disks, or a virtual hard disk (VHD). ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for the create command, which creates a partition or shadow partition on a disk, a volume on one or more disks, or a virtual hard disk (VHD). ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article